 Improving conditions in your unfinished attic can have a positive impact on your comfort and your budget since heat loss into this unconditioned space can make it more difficult and expensive to heat your home during the winter months.
 Having sources of air leaks sealed around the perimeter and any penetrations, making sure there’s ample ventilation and boosting the insulation level on your attic floor to at least R-49 can provide appreciable savings on your utility bills, and give you a more comfortable living environment too.

-For expert advice about making winter upgrades, or for a free estimate, contact us at Midwest Exteriors Plus, your skilled and reliable home improvement contractors in the Twin Cities area.
+For expert advice about making winter upgrades, or for a free estimate, contact us at Midwest Roofing, Siding & Windows, your skilled and reliable home improvement contractors in the Twin Cities area.